mobinxmd/mobinxmd/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # 💫 About Me:
-👋 Hi, I’m I'M A FRON-END DEVELOPER,
+👋 Hi, I’m I'M A FRONT-END DEVELOPER,
  <br>WHO IS PASSIONATE ABOUT MODIFYING THE WORLD OF WEB,
  <br>TO BE ALIVE & CREATIVE.